 Such a simple formula, and it has worked for countless businesses in the past.
 But is it still true today?
 Is it still that easy?

-Posts that your fans will appreciate and, most of all, engage with are what you’re looking for!
+Types of posts that your fans will appreciate and, most of all, engage with are what you’re looking for!

 Worry not because we’ve come up with the perfect solution for you.